JoSchaback/go-wasm-webgl/README.md

 A small, stingy and light-weight (= little functionality) webgl2 layer in Go for WASM.

 How to build an example:
+While not strictly necessary, it may help to have some prior knowledge on WASM with Go.
+There are plenty of great tutorials out there which help you understand how Go and WASM work together.

 On the terminal of your choice, move into the project directory and run
 ```bash
 GOOS=js GOARCH=wasm go build -o examples/hellocube.wasm examples/hellocube.go